 Cosmetic Tattoo or Micropigmentation

 Ever wondered how celebs, models, and entertainers seem to always have the perfect eyebrows, eyes and lip contour?
 The answer could lie in the new craze that’s taking the cosmetic world by storm.
-Micropigmentation is Permanent Makeup and a form of tattooing.
+Micropigmentation is a form of tattooing.
 It’s not uncommon for many professionals to have this state-of the-art procedure.
 It’s not a main stream form of tattooing, that most of us would be familiar with.
 This revolutionary digital machine has sloped needles and custom designed lip which allows pigment to be placed effectively into the curves of the skin.
 Cosmetic tattooing produces lasting effects that will stay perfect for years.
-Beyond the mere aesthetic value, with savings in time, money and daily frustration, it’s easy to see why permanent cosmetics have been called the ‘makeup of the future’.
+Beyond the mere aesthetic value, with savings in time, money and daily frustration, it’s easy to see why micropigmentation have been called the ‘makeup of the future’.

 Meet Lyn Quade

 Lyn Quade, a respected Para-Medical, Cosmedic Micropigmenation Practitioner and Educator, has been in makeup artistry for 20 years.
 She studied under Dr. Linda Dixon President of the American Academy of Micropigmentation.
 With a wealth of knowledge in skin tone pigment, Lyn can enhance your new look in a natural or vibrant appearance, customised through individual assessment and thorough consultation.
 Almost 90 percent of women use cosmetics every day and Lyn says by having procedures in para-medical Micropigmentation, it helps change lives by giving patients back confidence.